petersatsuse/azure-compute-docs/articles/virtual-machines/linux/image-builder-troubleshoot.md

 After the image build finishes, the customization and validation logs are stored in a container within the storage account in the staging resource group that the VM Image Builder service created.
 For more information on the staging resource group, see [Properties: stagingResourceGroup](./image-builder-json.md#properties-stagingresourcegroup).

-> [!NOTE]
-> When you're accessing the `customization.log` or `validation.log` file, it's important to note that if the image build ran multiple times, multiple folders appear in the `packerlogs` container.
-These folders are arranged in order from the oldest build to the most recent.

 To locate and download the `customization.log` or `validation.log` file:

 1. In the Azure portal, go to the relevant storage account by filtering for storage accounts within the staging resource group that the VM Image Builder service created.
 For more information on the staging resource group, see [Properties: stagingResourceGroup](./image-builder-json.md#properties-stagingresourcegroup).

 2. Under the storage account, go to **Data Storage**.

 3. Select the **Container** option, and then choose the `packerlogs` container.

 4. Within the `packerlogs` container, multiple folders appear if the image build ran multiple times.
 These folders are arranged from the oldest build to the most recent.
 Select the folder that corresponds to the build that you're interested in.

 5. Inside the selected folder, select the `customization.log` and/or `validation.log` file, and then select **Download** to download its contents.

 ### Stages of the customization log